mdifils/Data-Modeling-Postgres/README.md

 ![Log Files](images/log_file.png)

 Each file is a dataframe (multiple rows).
 It contains all columns for `users table`.
-The `ts` column will be converted to timestamp format and therefore gives all information for `time table`.
+The `ts` column will be converted to datetime format and therefore gives all information for `time table`.
 There are also all columns for `songplays table` except `song_id` and `artist_id` columns.
 To find `song_id` and `artist_id` I'll join `artists table` and `songs table` based on `artist_name`, `song`=`title` and `length`=`duration`.